abluu/BallCollector-UnityML/README.md

 **To Start**

-Open the Ballcollector Scene in Unity 2019.4.and just press the play button.
+Open the Ballcollector Scene in Unity 2019.4.and just press the play button, Use AWSD keys to move and collect the balls